- How much do they cost? / Are they covered by insurance? / Cost effectiveness.

-Here's a ballpark estimate of what you might pay to have a sealant placed on your, or your child's, tooth.
+Here's an estimate of what you might pay to have a sealant placed on your, or your child's, tooth.

 $35.00 - $60.00